Code Mycelial Network

 Code lives on your domain.
 Ownership and responsibility belong to the publisher — not a central website.
 Your key signs it.
 Your infrastructure serves it.
 No platform can delist, modify, or hold your code hostage.

-Every Fork Is a First-Class Citizen
+Every Spawn Is a Sovereign Release

 Traceable Origins